 Turtle meat has been a part of Bainese cultural tradition for a long time.
 A hundred years ago when Bali’s population wasn’t 3 million, and the natural habitats weren’t damaged, it wasn’t such a problem.
 Nowaways catchnig turtles is banned, though is allowed for cultural purposes.
+The indicated manners of preparing the turtle are the aforementioned four styles: Lawar: skin and flesh chopped fine and mixed with spices and raw blood;

 In 1937, Miguel Covarrubias sampled turtle meat and here’s his account of the proceedings.